Immigration Lawyer Chicago/Writing a Letter of Recommendation or Support for Immigration

 Your typed full name

-Your relationship to applicant
+Your relationship to the applicant

-The weight of your letter is not the only nor final determinant of a judge’s decision to approve an applicant’s request.
-The purpose of your letter also matters, as does the evidence and the case the applicant/petitioner and their lawyer present.
+The weight of your letter is not the only nor the final determinant of a judge’s decision to approve an applicant’s request.
+Your letter also matters, but so does the evidence and the case that the applicant/petitioner and their lawyer present.
+Your letter’s main purpose is to show the character of the applicant.
+If the applicant’s character as described in your letter does not align with other evidence, then issues may arise.

 You may be approached to write an immigration reference letter for a friend, loved one, employee, and/or family member.
 Some of the circumstances in which you may be asked to write an immigration support letter include: